 You’ll find Bunker 04 southeast of Summit (where Dam was previously located), to the north of some smaller trailers.
 Unlike the last few bunkers, this door is right outside, so there’s no need to look for a larger building that contains it.
 Look for it in the cliffs.

 The next bunker is located south of the Military Base, near a radio tower.
 Again, you’ll find it outside, much like Bunker 04, along some cliffs.
-This bunker is found by a high-traffic area.
+This bunker is found near a high-traffic area.
 Be cautious if you plan to visit this one, as players from Military Base can easily come up behind you.

-To locate Bunker 06, head southeast of Quarry.
+To locate Bunker 06, head southeast of Salt Mine (previously Quarry).
 You’ll notice a large train tunnel to its left — make sure you don’t confuse the two.
 Bunker 06 is just above the train tunnel, to its left.
 You’ll find it outside.

 This is the other set of two.
-You’ll find them northeast of the Stadium, but be careful as this is a high traffic area.
+You’ll find them northeast of the Stadium, but be careful, as this is a high-traffic area.
 This set is similar to the format of Bunkers 02 and 03.
-Bunker 07 is found in the smaller building, in which you’ll need to go down some steps to locate.
-Bunker 08 is in the larger structure, where you’ll have to enter and go down a ladder.
+Bunker 07 is found in the smaller building, and you’ll need to go down some steps to locate it.
+Bunker 08 is in the larger structure, and you’ll have to enter it and go down a ladder.
 The bunker doors are right across from one another.
 It’s best to avoid these two bunkers if possible since they’re found in such a busy area.